+□ staged_construction_composite_deck.lvb creates the basic model geometry of the 3-span deck.
+The preliminary model created from this file is used as a starting point for this example.

-- □ composite\bridge\deck\design\sections.csv This file contains the geometric sections referenced by the supplied preliminary model file.
-It should be copied to the same folder where the supplied model is saved and renamed to be sections.csv. - □ composite\bridge\deck\design\ready.mdl includes the definition of design members, creation of the construction stages and Vehicle Load Optimisation settings.
-To be used where stated in case of user errors in developing the staged construction model.
+staged_construction_composite_deck_complete.mdl includes the definition of design members, the creation of the construction stages and Vehicle Load Optimisation settings.
+Only to be used where stated in case of user errors in developing the required staged construction model for viewing results.